 '''

 SELECT Host, User FROM mysgl.user;

 List all MySQL users

 CREATE USER 'user'@'localhost' IDENTIFIED BY 'p4ssw0rd';

 Create a MySQL local user and set their

 password

 DROP USER 'user'@'localhost';

 Delete a MySQL user

 SET PASSWORD FOR 'user'@'localhost' = PASSWORD('p4ssw0rd');

 Set a password for a MySQL user.

 SET PASSWORD FOR 'user'@'localhost' = '7E684A3DF6273CD1B6DE53';

 The password can be specified either in

 plaintext or by its hash value

 SHOW GRANTS FOR 'user'@'localhost';

 Show permissions for a user

 GRANT ALL PRIVILEGES ON database.
 TO 'user'@'localhost';

 Grant permissions to a user

 REVOKE ALL PRIVILEGES ON database.
 FROM 'user'@'localhost';

 Revoke permissions from a user; must

 match the already granted permission on

 the same database or table

 GRANT SELECT ON .
 TO 'john'@'localhost' IDENTIFIED BY 'p4ssw0rd';

 Create a MySQL user and set their grants

 GRANT SELECT ON .
 TO 'john'@'localhost' IDENTIFIED BY PASSWORD

 at the same time

 '7E684A3DF6273CD1B6DE53';

 FLUSH PRIVILEGES;

 Reload and commit the grant tables; must

 be run after any GRANT command

 SELECT INTO OUTFILE 'file.csv'

 Export a table to a CSV file

 FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"'

 LINES TERMINATED BY '\n' FROM database.table;

 USE database; SOURCE dump.sql;

 Restore a database from a dump file

 USE database; LOAD DATA LOCAL INFILE 'file' INTO TABLE table;

 Populate a table with data from a file (one

 record per line, values separated by tabs)

+SHOW CREATE TABLE table;

+Print the CREATE statement that created

+SHOW CREATE VIEW view;

+table or view

 DO SLEEP (n);

 Sleep for n seconds

 SELECT SLEEP(n);

 SET PROFILING=1;

 Enable profiling

-SHOW PROFILE;
+SHOW PROFILE:

 Show the profile of the last executed

 query, with detailed steps and their timing

 statement;

 Send an SQL statement to the server

-statement\g
+statement\q

 statement\G

 Display result in vertical format, showing

 each record in multiple rows

 SELECT /!99999 comment/ FROM database.table;

 Insert a comment

 SELECT /!v statement/ FROM database.table;

 The commented statement is executed

 only if MySQL is version v or higher

-\c

 Cancel current input

 \! command

 Run a shell command

 TEE logfile

 Log all I/O of the current MySQL session

 to the specified logfile

 '''